Blog

 At first it will just look like tea, with a SCOBY floating in it and then as time progresses you will notice a thin film appearing on the surface of the liquid.
 This is the start of the baby SCOBY.

-It is perfectly normal for ‘strings’ and ‘blogs’ to appear in the liquid – these are usually related to the yeast found in the SCOBY.
+It is perfectly normal for ‘strings’ and ‘blobs’ to appear in the liquid – these are usually related to the yeast found in the SCOBY.

 The film on the liquid surface in the photo is the baby SCOBY starting to form.